lowRISC/opentitan/hw/ip/otbn/README.md

 ## Returning from an application {#writing-otbn-applications-ecall}

-The software running on OTBN signals completion by executing the {{< otbnInsnRef "ECALL" >}} instruction.
+The software running on OTBN signals completion by executing the {{#otbn-insn-ref ECALL}} instruction.

-Once OTBN has executed the {{< otbnInsnRef "ECALL" >}} instruction, the following things happen:
+Once OTBN has executed the {{#otbn-insn-ref ECALL}} instruction, the following things happen:

 - No more instructions are fetched or executed.
 - A [secure wipe of internal state](#design-details-secure-wipe-internal) is performed.